Stop Training for the Worst: Progressive Unmasking Accelerates Masked Diffusion Training: Introduction

 In this work, we propose \textbf{\xblue{P}rogressive \xblue{U}n\xblue{MA}sking (\xblue{PUMA})}.
 With a \emph{modified forward process}, PUMA generates training examples whose masking patterns \textbf{\emph{\xblue{provably match}}} those observed at inference, thereby resolving the train-test mismatch.
 To our knowledge, PUMA is the first approach to \textbf{accelerate discrete diffusion training} by redesigning the forward masking process itself, rather than architectural~\cite{arriola2025encoder,ni2025openmoe2} or recipe-level remedies, such as autoregressive initialization~\cite {bie2025llada20scalingdiffusionlanguage,dream2025,gong2025diffucoder,gemini2025diffusion} or block-size curriculum~\cite{bie2025llada20scalingdiffusionlanguage,fan2026stablediffcoderpushingfrontiercode}, or loss reweighting~\cite{shi2025demystifying}.

-Empirically, PUMA accelerates MDM pretraining by up to $2.5\times$ in iteration--accuracy comparisons at the 125M scale, while introducing only \emph{one} additional hyperparameter and incurring no forward-pass overhead.
-We further demonstrate that PUMA is fully compatible with widely adopted approaches that instead modify the architecture or training recipe, such as autoregressive initialization and block-size curricula, offering additional speedups on top of these.
+Empirically, PUMA accelerates MDM pretraining by up to $2.3\times$ in iteration--accuracy comparisons at the 125M scale, while introducing only \emph{one} additional hyperparameter and incurring no forward-pass overhead.
+We further demonstrate that PUMA remains effective in more realistic training scenarios, including autoregressive initialization, where we observe $4.0\times$ speedup, and post-training of a 7B-scale pretrained MDM.